spipm/Razer-USB-tartarus/README.md

 ## Usage
 * This should about fix deps:
 `pip install python-uinput pyusb`
-* Change process.py for configuring certain keys
+* Change remapconf.py for configuring certain keys
 * Plug in Tartarus, run script:
 `sudo python run.py`
+* If you're done, press 12-13-14-15-[top thumb button] at the same time to quit

 Run the usbreset.c program if your device starts acting weird.